fluagen/spring-opentracing/README.md

       skip-pattern: /manage/.*
 ```

-### In case you want to display your custom baggage items in the logs:
+### In case you want to display your custom baggage items in the logs

 You could put the following configuration in the `bootstrap.yml`,
 so that if you set a baggage item with key: `client-in-the-baggage`, it will be displayed in the logs.